 In District 5 of Ho Chi Minh City stood a beautiful architectural, cultural, and religious site called Cho Lon Mosque.
 Even though the area is famous for being the China Town, the mosque is representative of the Muslim community in Vietnam.
 Let’s find out why this mosque is well-loved by both locals and tourists!

 Islam In Vietnam And In Ho Chi Minh City

 Of all the religions in Vietnam, Islam has one of the fewest followers.
 There are only 0.1% of the Vietnamese population who are Muslims, and most of them are Cham people.
-They live predominantly in Central Vietnam (Binh Thuan and Ninh Thuan province), where they practice Bani Islam (a combination of Islam and Brahmin), and Southern Vietnam (An Giang, Tay Ninh, Dong Nai province and Ho Chi Minh city) where Cham Islam (similar to Islam) dominates.
+They live predominantly in Central Vietnam (Binh Thuan and Ninh Thuan Province), where they practice Bani Islam (a combination of Islam and Brahmin), and in Southern Vietnam (An Giang, Tay Ninh, Dong Nai Province, and Ho Chi Minh City) where Cham Islam (similar to Islam) dominates.

-Muslims in Vietnam follows the halal diet strictly so many halal restaurants can be found within the mosques’ vicinity, to serve the followers and also visitors (mainly from India).
+Muslims in Vietnam follow the halal diet strictly so many halal restaurants can be found within the mosques’ vicinity, to serve the followers and also visitors (mainly from India).

 Check out Halal Restaurants in Ho Chi Minh City

-There are a tasty halal restaurant and a cafe inside Cho Lon mosque
+There is a tasty halal restaurant and a cafe inside Cho Lon mosque

 Address: 641, Nguyen Trai Street, Ward 11, District 5, Ho Chi Minh City